If you regularly overheat at night, wake up sweaty, or feel too warm in bed even when the room is not hot, you are not imagining it.

 The Silentnight Summer Breeze 2.5 Tog Duvet is extremely lightweight, making it ideal for heatwaves, night sweats, or hot flushes.
 It provides just enough coverage to avoid feeling exposed, without trapping heat around your body.

-Even a suitable duvet can feel uncomfortable if your bedding traps heat and moisture.
+Even the right duvet can feel uncomfortable if sheets trap heat and moisture.

-Breathable bedding allows sweat to evaporate rather than sitting against the skin.
-This reduces the sticky, restless feeling that causes repeated waking.
+Breathable bedding allows sweat to evaporate instead of sitting against the skin.

-It is worth being clear about the limitation here.
-These help locally, but they will not fix heat coming from the mattress or duvet.
+Cooling pillows help locally but will not fix heat from the mattress or duvet.

 The Slumberdown Climate Control Pillows use breathable fibre fillings rather than foam, allowing air and moisture to move more freely.
 They are a good choice if your pillow gets warm during the night and you want something that stays fresher for longer.